DragonSenses/Algorithms/LeetCode/80-remove-duplicates-from-sorted-array-ii/problem.md

    - Whenever a new element is copied to `nums[j]`, update the value of `j`.
      - `j` always points to the location where the next element can be copied to in the array.

+### 8. **Return the Length:**
+   - After processing all elements, the value of `j` will be the length of the new array with duplicates removed.
+     - Return the value of `j` as the length of the modified array.

 ### **Pseudocode**

 ```pseudocode